gargimaheshwari/monty-hall/README.md

-# monty-hall
+# Monty Hall
-Monty Hall data analysis solution
+Solution to the Monty Hall problem using data analysis.